FELT CHERRY IN THE MOSCOW - LANDING AND CARE

 Such bushes grew unaseti low (less than 2 m) bushes, and around them we planted more and more varieties of ordinary cherries.
 Add some sort of felt cherry then it did not occur to us.

 It was then that I appreciated this culture and decided to try out several new varieties in my garden.
 First I bought Summer, Delight and Fairy Tale.
 They told me that the Vostorg variety is the best pollinator for all varieties.
-Now at my site there are still 5 varieties growing: Natalie, Salute, Alice, Autumn Virovsky and Children's.
+Now I have 5 more varieties growing on my site: Natalie, Salute, Alice, Autumn Virovsky and Children's.

 Over the years of growing felt cherries, I appreciated this culture, its unpretentiousness, frost resistance, high stress resistance to all external factors and abundant fruiting under any conditions.
 I'm not talking about the taste of berries.
 He is simply amazing!